jsecchiero/vim-sops/README.md

 Vim plugin for encrypt/decrypt sops files on the fly without leaving your vi session

-_warning_ plaintext file is written temporary on the disk

 ## prerequisite

 require `+clientserver` in your vim (check it with `vi --version`)